fightforthefuture/phantom-dc-extras/README.md

 - `name` **_OR_** `first_name` and `last_name`: The user's name either as one string
   (we'll pull them apart on the first space) or two separate parameters for first/last.
-- `message`: The message to send to Congress (eg. "stop spending money kthx")
+- `message`: The message to send to Congress (eg. "stop wasting money kthx")

 **Recommended parameters:**